 sultan-al-atrash-majdal-shams

-In the 12th century CE the Jewish traveler Benjamin of Tudela was the first to record the Druze living in the Galilee.
-He described them as mountain-dwelling warriors who favored Jews, as both groups were persecuted.
-During the British Mandate the Druze in most cases refrained from taking part in the Israeli-Arab conflict.
-In the 1948 most of the Druze supported the Israelis, although there were some Syrian Druze among the Arab forces attacking Israel.
-Today, the Druze are unique among the Arab communities in Israel for been unequivocally loyal to the state.
-Since 1956 the Druze are the only minority conscripted to serve in the Israeli Defense Forces and the border police.
-Over the years they developed a special standing among the country’s minorities, and some of its members reached high-level positions in the Israeli political, public, and military spheres.
-New genetic research even suggests a DNA link between the Druze and Ashkenazi Jews, whose shared roots were traced northeastern Turkey.
-As of 2020 there are about 120,000 Druze living in the Galilee, 20,000 in the Carmel, and another 20,000 in the Golan Heights.
-For years the Druze in the Golan Heights were solicitated by Syria to preserve their loyalty.
-However, in recent years they are gradually acknowledging the Israeli sovereignty of the Golan Heights and its benefits.
+Over the years, the Druze developed a unique standing among the country’s minorities, and some of its members reached high-level positions in the Israeli political, public, and military spheres.
+New genetic research suggests a DNA link between the Druze and Ashkenazi Jews.
+As of 2020, about 120,000 Druze live in the Galilee, 20,000 in the Carmel, and 20,000 in the Golan Heights.
+For years the Syrian regime pressured the Druze in the Golan Heights to preserve their loyalty to Syria.
+However, in recent years, they are gradually acknowledging the Israeli sovereignty of the Golan Heights and its benefits.

 Druze Tourist Attractions in Israel

-Contact us to inquire more about a private tour to the North:
+Email or contact us to inquire more about a private tour to the North:

 Related Tours